tahaafzal5/the-rust-programming-language/Notes.md

 * `for`
   * conditional loop
-  * loop through a collection like an array that we can do using while checking for the index being <= our array's length, but `for` is cleaner, better, and safer.
+  * loop through a collection like an array.
+We can do this using `while` as we check for the index being <= our array's length, but `for` is cleaner, better, and safer.

 # Chapter 4